-Best efforts will be made by the Company to provide Employees with a substantial snack three (3) hours after the commencement of the general crew call.
-In the event this requirement is not met, the meal period will be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work.
+Reasonable efforts will be made by the Company to provide Employees with a substantial snack three (3) hours after the commencement of the general crew call.
+If this requirement is not met, the meal period must be initiated between the conclusion of the fourth hour of work and the conclusion of the fifth hour of work or meal penalties will apply.

-14.3 If the Company initiates the meal period at the conclusion of the fifth hour of work, this meal period will be recognized as the regular meal break and will be subject to the meal penalty, grace period and the second meal period terms contemplated in this Agreement.

-14.4 Sixty-minute meal periods shall not be considered as "last person through the line"; however, the Company will allow sufficient time for departments to "make safe" the work place prior to the start of the meal period.
+- 14.3 If the Company initiates the meal period at the conclusion of the fifth (5th) hour of work, this meal period will be recognized as the regular meal break and will be subject to the grace period and second meal period terms contemplated in this Agreement. - 14.4 Sixty-minute meal periods shall not be considered as "last person through the line"; however, the Company will allow sufficient time for departments to "make safe" the work place prior to the start of the meal period.
+"Make-safe" time shall not be included in the meal period nor shall it be time included to calculate the start of the second meal period.
+Employees must notify the Company of any anticipated exceptional make-safe requirements with sufficient notice prior to commencement of the meal period.